Institute of Physics, Polish Academy of Sciences

 The processing and interpretation of spectroscopic data is often a computationally intensive task and the availability of suitable programs is crucial to the efficiency of such studies.
 For this reason we maintain a database of computer programs dealing with various aspects of the rotational spectroscopy problem.
 The PROSPE database contains extensively tested, well documented programs written both in this laboratory and elsewhere.

-Some recent studies and publications
+Some selected studies and publications

 PhD Theses